madskjeldgaard/portedplugins/README.md

 ```
 #### Building for Raspberry Pi

-This repository includes a script for the Raspberry Pi users (Raspberry Pi OS based) that installs the prerequisites for building (cmake), downloads all of the source code needed and compiles and installs it.
+This repository includes a script for the Raspberry Pi users (Raspberry Pi OS- / ALARM based) that installs the prerequisites for building (cmake), downloads all of the source code needed and compiles and installs it.

 #### Building for Rosetta on the Mac M1